dkettlestrings/dkettlestrings.github.io/about.md

 permalink: /about/
 ---

-This site covers everything I'm working on and thinking about.
+This site is about everything I'm thinking about/doing.
+Themes tend to focus on software, but not to the exclusion of my other hobbies: brewing, cooking, tinkering, and complaining.
-Stay tuned as I get this fleshed out.